-Restoring America's Everglades, \$50 million - The Florida Legislature appropriated \$50 million to continue the state-federal partnership, established in 2000, to restore America's Everglades and return a natural flow of water across the 2.4 million-acre marsh and implement the Northern Everglades and Estuaries Program.
-A separate \$5 million appropriation was made for the CERP C-111 Spreader Canal project.
-To date, the state's commitment toward the \$10.9 billion Comprehensive Everglades Restoration Plan tops \$2 billion.
+Restoring America's Everglades, \$50 million - The Florida Legislature appropriated \$47 million in FY09/10 to continue the state-federal partnership, established in 2000, to restore America's Everglades and establish a more natural flow of water across the 2.4 million-acre marsh, and to implement the Northern Everglades and Estuaries Program (NEEPP).
+These funds are provided for the design and construction of CERP components, Lake Okeechobee Protection Plan components, and Caloosahatchee and St. Lucie River Watershed Protection Plan components and for the acquisition of lands for the projects included in these plans.
+To date, the state has committed approximately \$2.4 billion toward the \$10.9 billion CERP.
 The funding plan ensures that the projects needed for the restoration of the Everglades can continue to restore a more natural water flow and improve water quality.

-The FDEP's Tallahassee Office of Ecosystem Projects (Office of the Secretary) and the Water Quality Standards and Special Projects Program (Division of Water Resource Management) estimates costs of \$326,678 and \$1,182,286 respectively to oversee the Everglades Forever Act (EFA) and CERP implementation in FY 2007/2008.
-The FDEP's Southeast Florida District office in West Palm Beach and South Florida District in Fort Myers estimate expenditures of approximately \$510,000 and \$106,000 respectively in support of CERP projects and other South Florida related restoration activities including a grant of \$81,000 to the Collier County Soil and Water District to fund a feasibility study for Horse Pen Strand Conservation Area in Northern Golden Gate Estates in FY 2007/2008.
-The project will determine the feasibility to reconnect and rehydrate wetlands to decrease flooding, restore wetlands and provide water quality improvements and divert flows to the historic receiving waters.
+The FDEP's Tallahassee Office of Ecosystem Projects (Office of the Secretary) and the Restoration Planning and Permitting Section (Division of Water Resource Management) estimates costs of \$242,393 and \$837,841.67 respectively to oversee the Everglades Forever Act (EFA) and CERP implementation in FY 2009-10.
+The FDEP's Southeast Florida District office in West Palm Beach and South Florida District in Fort Myers estimate expenditures of approximately \$510,000 and \$22,000 respectively in support of CERP projects and other South Florida related restoration activities, including a grant of \$200,772 to the Division of Recreation and Parks for a restoration project on Key Largo.
+The project involves wetland restoration from a previous dredge-and-fill project associated with a portion of an undeveloped subdivision.

-Florida Fish and Wildlife Conservation Commission (FWC) (\$4,465,301)
+Florida Fish and Wildlife Conservation Commission (FWC) (\$1,040,625)

 The FWC contributes to CERP projects by providing technical assistance to the sponsoring agencies in order to ensure that CERP activities address the needs of fish and wildlife and their associated habitats.
-In FY 2007/2008, the agency organized an inter-divisional team to prioritize and coordinate the agency's contributions to all inter-agency ecosystem restoration activities in south Florida including the CERP.
 The Office of Policy and Stakeholder Coordination facilitates official consultations for the CERP through various processes including inter-agency planning teams, the Coastal Zone Management Program, the Fish and Wildlife Coordination Act, and the National Environmental Policy Act.

-South Florida Water Management District (SFWMD) (\$448,500,000)
+South Florida Water Management District (SFWMD)(\$95,884,356)

 The SFWMD is the local sponsor for the majority of the over 50 projects included in the CERP.
 Planning and design is currently underway on many of these projects.
-The focus of the SFWMD's efforts during FY 2008/09 will be on continued work in partnership with the Corps on planning and design efforts associated with completion of PIRs and detailed design for several accelerated projects.
-The SFWMD will also continue construction on several accelerated projects during this period.
+The focus of the SFWMD's efforts during FY 2009-10 will be on continued work in partnership with the Corps on planning and design efforts associated with completion of PIRs and detailed design for several expedited projects.
+The SFWMD will also continue construction on several expedited projects (including non-CERP as described in Section 3.2 below) during this period.

 The SFWMD is also engaged in acquisition of lands needed for CERP and other Everglades restoration projects.
-Current efforts are focused on acquisition of lands needed for the construction of the accelerated Everglades restoration projects (700 acres), the Herbert Hoover Dike Rehabilitation Project, as well as lands identified within the next five year implementation schedule for the CERP and the Northern Everglades.
+Current efforts are focused on acquisition of lands needed for the construction of the expedited CERP projects, the Herbert Hoover Dike Rehabilitation Project, as well as lands identified within the next five year implementation schedule for the CERP and the Northern Everglades.

 In addition to these project efforts, the SFWMD is partnering with the Corps on several programmatic efforts that are necessary for implementation of the CERP.
-These programmatic activities include: implementation of public outreach and environmental and economic equity plans; development of a Master Recreation Plan for the CERP; implementation of RECOVER, including a system-wide monitoring plan, an adaptive assessment program, and the use of Incremental Adaptive Restoration; and continued operation of the interagency modeling center to support CERP projects.
+These programmatic activities include: implementation of public outreach and environmental and economic equity plans; CERP data management and quality control oversight; development of a Master Recreation Plan for the CERP; implementation of RECOVER, including a system-wide monitoring plan, an adaptive assessment program, and the use of Incremental Adaptive Restoration; and continued operation of the interagency modeling center to support CERP projects.